qiushiyan/js-notebook/readme.md

 # More about the app itself

-If you would like to know more about the technical side of this app, I briefly discussed the techologies I used and some of its challenges.
+If you would like to know more about the technical side of this app, I briefly discussed the technologies and some of its challenges.

 ## Technologies

 The app uses a multi-package setip with the help of [lerna](https://github.com/lerna/lerna).
-Inside the [packages](packages) folder, there are [`cli`](packages/cli) for digesting command-line arguments and pass it down to local-api, [`local-api`](packages/local-api) which sets up an express server for I/O operations , and [`local-client`](packages/local-client), which implements the actual user interface of code execution logic.
+Inside the [packages](packages) folder, there are [`cli`](packages/cli) for digesting command-line arguments and pass it down to local-api, [`local-api`](packages/local-api) which sets up an express server for I/O operations , and [`local-client`](packages/local-client), which implements the actual user interface and code execution logic.

 ![](diagrams/architecture.svg)